Literature research for (medical) research and patient care

 - search strategy construction

-- logbook of the search
+- logbook of search

-- advice on reference management
+- advice on bibliographic management

 - responsibility for method

-- authoring methods-paragraph and tables of search strategies per source
+- authoring methods-paragraph and tables of search strategies per source and co reading of manuscript

 What do we expect from you?